aharshac/KandyPy/README.rst

       "message": "success"
     }

+|

 Limited Domain Detail
 ~~~~~~~~~~~~~~~~~~~~~

-| Get limited details of a domain by domain access token
+Get limited details of a domain by domain access token.
-| Validates the existence of a provided domain key.
+Validates the existence of a provided domain key.

 ::